adam-herrala-bricker/wedding/README.md

 Two versions of each image are stored on the server, a web-resolution file and a full-resolution file.
 While the grid view will always display the web-res file, users can choose whether the highlight view (see below) displays the web-res or full-res file through the 'resoluutio/resolution' sub-menu above the image grid.
 This selection also determines the resolution of image downloads.

 ### Image Scene Selection
-Images are assigned to different 'scenes' based on their content, which users can use to filter images using the 'suodata/filter' sub-menu.
+Admins assign images to different 'scenes' based on their content, which users can use to filter images using the 'suodata/filter' sub-menu.
 Example scenes include: 'kaikki/all', 'meidän suosikkimme/our favorites', and 'ryhmäkuvat/group pictures.'

 ### Image Highlight View
 Clicking on any image in the grid takes the user to highlight view, with a single image filling the screen.
 Users can then scroll through images using the arrow buttons at the bottom of the screen or the left and right arrow keys.
 Users can also download images from highlight view by using the 'lataa/download' button.